 These are some of the things you should consider when shopping for a pickleball paddle.
 It’s always a good idea to ask other players for their recommendations and to try a paddle out ahead of time if you’re able to.

 Many manufacturers create pickleball paddles.
-While there are some pickleball companies that were developed by pickleball players, larger companies have also jumped on the pickleball wagon – these are the ones you may be familiar with if you have a tennis background.
+While some pickleball companies were developed by pickleball players, larger companies have also jumped on the pickleball wagon – these are the ones you may be familiar with if you have a tennis background.

 Each brand brings something unique and might offer its own proprietary technology.
 Following are many paddle brands from which you can choose:

 - Amazin’ Aces

 Pickleball is played on a court with a net one-third the size of a tennis court.
 For those of you who are fortunate enough to have a pickleball court near you, you wouldn’t have to worry about a net, but for everyone else, you need to have a net in order to play.